TooManySugar/kfcpromobot/README.md

 In it's working directory bot will create `cache` folder and `database.db` - SQLite database

+Run

 ## Docker

 To build docker image root certificates required.
 You can obtain them using [this](https://github.com/agl/extract-nss-root-certs).
-Those must be called `ca_certs.pem` and poot in same folder with `Dockerfile` or edit `Dockerfile` if you so smart.
+Those must be called `ca_certs.pem` and put in same folder with `Dockerfile` or edit `Dockerfile` if you so smart.

 ```bash
 docker build -t desiredtagforimage .